Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 THE SENTINEL 1977

-I’ve written enough here at The Last Drive-In, to sort of feel more relaxed about letting it rip sometimes.
-I’m hoping you’ll indulge me a bit while I go off on a tiny rant… I hope that’s alright…
+I’ve written enough here at The Last Drive In, to sort of feel more relaxed about letting it rip sometimes.
+I’m hoping you’ll indulge me a bit while I go off on a tiny rant.
+I hope that’s alright.

 Michael Winner’s film was a failure at the box office.
 So what!

 You will undoubtedly read 9 out of 10 reviewers who will make too convenient a statement about The Sentinel being a Rosemary’s Baby rip-off.
 In terms of how I experience this film, there’s more to it than just a pat dismissal and a flip accusation of being derivative.
 I had first read Jeffrey Konvitz’s book when it was published in 1974, and then went to the movies to see his adapted screenplay The Sentinel during its theatrical release– I was a ripe 15-year-old who was captivated by the grotesque and eerie imagery.
-I also saw Rosemary’s Baby in 1968 as a double feature with The Mephisto Waltz 1971.
+I also saw Rosemary’s Baby as a double feature with The Mephisto Waltz in 1971.

 thesentinelpaperback